 The 19th Century in Europe

-Not just a series of lectures, this multi-media course will include group discussions and object identification tasks.
-These discussions will be stimulated by literary and archival sources, images of historic objects, photographs and video clips.
+Not just a series of lectures, you will be asked to contribute to group discussions, prepare short presentations, complete multiple-choice quizzes, and similar tasks.
+Our discussions will be stimulated by literary and archival sources, images of historic objects, photographs and video clips.
 Visits to local institutions such as the Victoria and Albert Museum could be included, subject to interest.
-Students will be encouraged to complete some independent reading, in order to contribute to discussions and focus on topics which interest them the most.
+You will be encouraged to complete some independent reading in order to contribute to discussions and understand the background of certain topics we will cover.

 Imperial College undergraduates and postgraduates may, if they wish, acquire 2 ECTS credits after successfully completing their Evening Class.
 To qualify, a student must attend the classes regularly and pass a test at the end of the second term.
 Students will be invited to apply in the second term to take the test.

 Questions regarding the content and teaching of the above course should be addressed directly to the course tutor, Dr Nicola Pickering, firstname.lastname@example.org.